-Area Feature category Flexibility Visualising of collected data, parameter history and (initiate trending. application at Contextualising access over remote data and services: flexible sites in unstructured task-related services and data entry ubitously available to networked) authorised users. neiworkeu) Critical for response time for data or information that can lead to early correction and or identification of failures.
+Area Feature category Flexibility (initiate Visualising of collected data, parameter history and trending. application at flexible sites in unstructured Contextualising access over remote data and services: task-related services and data entry ubitously available to authorised users. networked) Critical for response time for data or information that can lead to early correction and or identification of failures.
 Providing the notification of failure through mobile devices Detecting the location of skilled maintenance personel nearby an asset that has experienced a failure through GPS.
-Mobile technology allows at the right place to access directly to a set of information coming from all the restortic leastern involved in the desiring (C) MAS ERP potential actors involved in the decision (CMMS, ERP, sensors, etc.).
-Empowering Resources management (material, maintenance people) management facilitator for continous task monitoring/assignment/reporting.
+Mobile technology allows at the right place to access directly to a set of information coming from all the potential actors involved in the decision (CMMS, ERP, sensors, etc.).
+Empowering management Resources management (material, maintenance people) facilitator for continous task monitoring/assignment/reporting.

 Building and identifying process verification tasks, approvals.
 It helps to report failure effectively and report labors actual working hours and availability.
 Allowing to take the right maintenance decision, at the right time, at the right place, from the right information.
 Enhancing accuracy of critical data entry for maintenance history.
 Off-site (not in office) notifications and live feeds.
-Q/A decisions Others In the technology adoption lifecycle I'd say it's at the "early adopters" stage, but I think we're approaching the "peak of inflated expectations".
+Q/A decisions Others In the technology adoption lifecycle I'd say it's at the "early adopters" stage.
+Somehow there are big expectations on the role of mobile technology, but I think we're approaching the "peak of inflated expectations".
 I have seen it in action and it is a must in today's maintenance environment from time keeping for work orders, PM applications and storeroom operations Extremely limited use at moment, still structured and static approach.
 It is still very limited as maintenance organizations don't tend to invest in such luxury features.
+Also the current mobile solutions are still immature and suffer performance and synchronization issues.